Lithuanians: Literature

 When the ban against printing the Lithuanian language was lifted in 1904, various European literary movements such as Symbolism, impressionism, and expressionism each in turn influenced the work of Lithuanian writers.
-The first period of Lithuanian independence (1918–40) gave them the opportunity to examine themselves and their characters more deeply, as their primary concerns were no longer political.
+The first period of Lithuanian independence (1918–1940) gave them the opportunity to examine themselves and their characters more deeply, as their primary concerns were no longer political.
 An outstanding figure of the early 20th century was Vincas Krėvė-Mickevičius, a novelist and dramatist.
 His many works include Dainavos šalies senų žmonių padavimai (Old Folks Tales of Dainava, 1912) and the historical dramas Šarūnas (1911), Skirgaila (1925), and Mindaugo mirtis (The Death of Mindaugas, 1935).
 Petras Vaičiūnas was another popular playwright, producing one play each year during the 1920s and 1930s.
 Vincas Mykolaitis-Putinas wrote lyric poetry, plays, and novels, including the novel Altorių šešėly (In the Shadows of the Altars, 3 vol., 1933), a remarkably powerful autobiographical novel.

 Keturi vėjai movement started with publication of The Prophet of the Four Winds by talented poet Kazys Binkis (1893—1942).
 It was rebellion against traditional poetry.
 The theoretical basis of Keturi vėjai initially was futurism which arrived through Russia from the West and later cubism, dadaism, surrealism, unanimism, and German expressionism.
 The most influensive futurist for Lithuanian writers was Russian poet Vladimir Mayakovsky.

 Oskaras Milašius (1877–1939) is a paradoxical and interesting phenomenon in Lithuanian culture.
 He never lived in Lithuania but was born and spent his childhood in Cereja (near Mogilev, Belarus) and graduated from Lycée Janson de Sailly in Paris.
 His longing for his fatherland was more metaphysical.
 Having to choose between two conflicting countries — Lithuania and Poland — he preferred Lithuania which for him was an idea even more than a fatherland.
 In 1920 when France recognized the independence of Lithuania, he was appointed officially as Chargé d'Affaires for Lithuania.
 He published: 1928, a collection of 26 Lithuanian songs; 1930, Lithuanian Tales and Stories; 1933, Lithuanian Tales; 1937, The origin of the Lithuanian Nation.

 Religion

 Since the Christianization of parts of Lithuania proper in 1387 and of Samogitia in 1413, the majority of Lithuanians have been members of the Roman Catholic Church.
-According to the 2001 census, 79% of Lithuanians are Roman Catholic.
-Approximately 4.9% of the population are Eastern Orthodox, mainly the Russian minority.
+According to the 2021 census, 74% of Lithuanians are Roman Catholic.
 Under Article 26 of the Constitution of Lithuania, persons can freely practice a religion of their choosing.

+Lutheranism is still widely practiced in Lithuania minor region and nearby territories (e.g. Klaipėda, Šilutė, Tauragė, Jurbarkas, Pagėgiai, Kretinga, Kretingalė, Kintai, Dovilai, etc.) and it is lectured in some schools.
+Protestant heritage is also present in other parts of Lithuania, namely Vilnius, Kaunas, Kėdainiai, Biržai, Alkiškiai, etc.

 Catholicism played a significant role in Lithuanian anti-communist resistance under the Soviet Union.
-Several Catholic priests were leaders of the anti-communist movements, and thousands of Latin rite crosses were placed on the Hill of Crosses near Šiauliai, despite its being bulldozed in 1961.
+Several Catholic priests were leaders of the anti-communist movements, and thousands of Latin crosses were placed on the Hill of Crosses near Šiauliai, despite its being bulldozed in 1961.